Ijwu/Archipelago.RiskOfRain2/README.md

 * UI code refactor.
 Not visible to users, but code is slightly cleaner.
 * Improve reconnect logic.
 * Add `archipelago` console command.
 Syntax: `archipelago <url> <port> <slot> [password]`
+* Reconnect logic is greatly improved.
+Now attempts to reconnect every 5 seconds for 5 tries.
+If it fails entirely, you can use the archipelago command.

 **0.1.5 (Unreleased version)**